HSR Next: Proposed rapid transit lines

 Prior to the 2019 defunding, the A-Line and B-Line projects were originally targeted to be completed in 2024.

-A contract for the Hamilton LRT is expected to be issued in early 2026.
-No timeline is currently provided for the beginning of construction or updated target date for opening.
+A contract for civil and utility works for the Hamilton LRT was awarded to Hamilton Transit Alliance on April 30, 2026.
+Following the issuance of the contract, Metrolinx and the consortium will work on detailed design for approximately 18 months prior to starting construction.
+No updated target date for opening has been released.